Skip to main content

 • “Cash grab”

-• “This game feels like a general improvement, but being able to skip ads a lot improves the experience alone.”
+• “This game feels like a general improvement, especially with the ability to skip many ads.”

 • “You should be playing this if you love single player action-packed samurai and ninja games with zero microtransactions, feature complete, and well optimized.”